usnistgov/ndntrace/README.md

 - From ndntrace/patches, apply the patch ws.patch inside ndn-cxx.
 - Copy the two programs "trace_daemon" and "trace_client" into ndn-cxx/examples.
 - From ndntrace/patches, apply the patch nackcpp.patch and nackhpp.patch inside ndn-cxx/src/lp.
+- Apply the patch ws.patch to the wscript in ndn-cxx.
 - To build ndn-cxx with the new changes run the following commands:

     >./waf configure --with-examples